Shehla Rashid

-Shora is vocal about the human rights situation in Kashmir, particularly highlighting the plight of minors held in custody awaiting trial, and has been active since 2010 after organising a youth leadership programme in Kashmir.
+Shora was vocal about the human rights situation in Kashmir, particularly highlighting the plight of minors held in custody awaiting trial, and had been active since 2010 after organising a youth leadership programme in Kashmir.
 She played a leading role in organising the 'Occupy UGC movement' and the decision to "camp" at University Grants Commission (UGC) headquarters to protest the withdrawal of non-NET fellowship.
 She led the protest march to the Ministry of Human Resources Development to ask for an increase in graduate student stipends.

 On 16 February 2019 Shora posted a tweet stating that a group of Kashmiri girls were trapped in a hostel in Dehra Dun by a mob demanding their expulsion.
 The Uttarakhand police subsequently filed a first information report against her for disrupting public tranquility and intent to provoke breach of peace by spreading rumours.
 She had briefly joined the Jammu and Kashmir People's Movement political party, founded by Shah Faesal on 17 March 2019.

 Early life and education

-Shehla Rashid Shora was born in the old city of Srinagar in the Habba Kadal locality.
+Shehla Rashid Shora was born on April 30, 1988, in the old city of Srinagar in the Habba Kadal locality.

 Shora studied computer engineering at the National Institute of Technology, Srinagar and participated in a ten-week certificate programme in political leadership at the Indian Institute of Management Bangalore.
 After graduating from NIT Srinagar she worked as a software engineer with HCL Technologies.
 She raised the issues of juvenile justice and acid attacks on women in Kashmir but said that "the political space there [was] too restricted."
 Eventually, she joined the Jawaharlal Nehru University, completing an M.A. in sociology and then studying for an MPhil in Law and Governance.
-She then pursued a PhD from JNU which is based on "how algorithm based decision-making affects policy making".
+She then pursued a PhD from JNU, her thesis based on "how algorithm based decision-making affects policy making".